-What makes this book great is that anyone can learn something from it.
+What makes The Art of Non-Conformity great is that anyone can learn something from it.
 For some it’s personal finance, for others tips on starting a business or overcoming a big mental hurdle.
 The book really extends the concept of non-conformity to your entire life, which also helps the message sink in properly.

 Great guy, great book!